 The third dynamic to basic disk converter I can offer is the command line, which is preferred by numerous of Windows users.

 Step 1.
-Open a command prompt and type diskpart.
+Open a command prompt and type diskpart and press Enter.

 Step 2.
-At the DISKPART prompt, type list disk.
+At the DISKPART prompt, type list disk and press Enter.
 Make note of the disk number you want to convert to basic.

 Step 3.
-At the DISKPART prompt, type select disk <disk number>.
+At the DISKPART prompt, type select disk <disk number> and press Enter.

 Step 4.
-At the DISKPART prompt, type detail disk.
+At the DISKPART prompt, type detail disk and press Enter.

 Step 5.
-At the DISKPART prompt, type select volume <volume number> and then type delete volume.
+At the DISKPART prompt, type select volume <volume number> and execute by pressing Enter.
+Then type delete volume and hit Enter.
 Make sure you have deleted all volumes on the disk.

 Step 6.
-At the DISKPART prompt, type select disk <disk number>.
-Should be the one you want to convert to a basic disk.
+At the DISKPART prompt, type select disk <disk number> (should be the one you want to convert to a basic disk) and press Enter.

 Step 7.
-At the DISKPART prompt, type convert basic.
+At the DISKPART prompt, type convert basic and hit Enter.

 Step 8.
-At the DISKPART prompt, type exit.
+At the DISKPART prompt, type exit and press Enter.

 Step 9.
-At the command prompt, type exit.
+At the command prompt, type exit and press Enter.

 See the following pictures to get a better understanding: